-Cool temperatures retard growth although susceptibility to the cold varies among cultivars (Broadley et al. 2004).
-Some examples of impact of cold on plant growth include: if low temperatures occur at the time of flowering the bud may not emerge from the stem; root growth will cease at temperatures below 13°C; frosts kill the plant although the corm normally remains viable (Broadley et al. 2004).
-Planting on sunny hills of elevations of 60m to 300m assists in preventing cold air from reaching the plantation.
+Cool temperatures retard growth although susceptibility to the cold varies among cultivars (Broadley et al., 2004).
+Some examples of impact of cold on plant growth include: if low temperatures occur at the time of flowering the bud may not emerge from the stem; root growth will cease at temperatures below 13°C; frosts kill the plant although the corm normally remains viable (Broadley et al., 2004) and may cause plant stems to shatter (QDAF and HIA, 2018d).
+Leaves at the top of the plant may be deformed as a result of cold stress (QDAF and HIA, 2018d).
+Planting on sunny hills of elevations of 60 m to 300 m assists in preventing cold air from reaching the plantation.

-The fruit is also adversely affected by the cold and bunches may not fill or fruit may be discoloured (Broadley et al. 2004).
-November Bunch, associated with cool temperatures during bunch initiation, results in abnormal flowers, a reduction of hands of fruit and irregular sized, twisted fruit (Treverrow & Turner 2003).
-Choking occurs when the bunches fail to emerge properly from the pseudostem and are thus susceptible to sunburn (Treverrow & Turner 2003).
+The fruit is also adversely affected by the cold and bunches may not fill or fruit may be discoloured (Broadley et al., 2004).
+November Bunch, associated with cool temperatures during bunch initiation, results in abnormal flowers, a reduction of hands of fruit, and irregular sized, twisted fruit (Treverrow and Turner, 2003; QDAF and HIA, 2018b).
+Choking occurs when the bunches fail to emerge properly from the pseudostem and are thus susceptible to sunburn (Treverrow and Turner, 2003; QDAF and HIA, 2018b).